UChicagoCANONLab/automated-assessment/README.md

 ### bundle.js
 * Generated on command by browserify to manage dependencies in browsers.
 * Run `browserify main.js -o bundle.js` to update bundle.js after making changes in main.js or its dependencies, so that they show up in the browser.
+* First run 'npm install -g browserify' to install this command if needed

 ### index.html